 With other trainings you still have to buy the 10 required consultation hours, and possibly from a consultant who didn't even train you.
 You could easily pay an additional $1,000, or more, depending on the consultant's hourly consultation rate.
 This would be in addition to what you paid to attend Weekend One and Two.

 With this course, you pay for it all in one fell swoop.
 Your payment includes all of the hours you need to become EMDR Basic trained.
 Period.
 It's also all prescheduled, which makes it much easier for you.
 Also, setting it up this way allows to both folks in profit, or non-profit, to get the same discounted rates.

-During the summer and fall months, EMDR training will be held at my Phoenix counseling office, which is convenient for Phoenix area practitioners as it is located near Mesa, Scottsdale, Chandler, Gilbert and Tempe:
+EMDR training will be held at my Phoenix counseling office, which is convenient for Phoenix area practitioners as it is located near Mesa, Scottsdale, Chandler, Gilbert and Tempe:

 3231 S. Country Club Way, Suite 111